w3f/research/docs/Polkadot/security/censorship-resistance/index.md

 ## How Aura becomes censorship-resistant

-The Aura protocol can become censorship-resistant by paying attention to the checks currently performed in the PVF (Parachain Validation Function), and by understanding the nature of a concrete attack.
-Regarding the current checks, which exist to stop a collator from fabricating or fast-forwarding its way past an honest block, there are two main points where Aura’s block authorship rights require a closer look.
+The Aura protocol can become censorship-resistant by examining the checks currently performed in the PVF (Parachain Validation Function), and understanding the nature of a concrete attack.
+These checks exist to prevent a collator from fabricating blocks or fast-forwarding past an honest one.
+And so, there are two main places in the code where Aura’s block authorship rights require a closer look.

-The first one is *on_state_proof* in the ConsensusHook of the [Aura-Extension](https://github.com/paritytech/polkadot-sdk/blob/8730f3c2fa1d36161fccdc6a318e175eda459d0f/cumulus/pallets/aura-ext/src/consensus_hook.rs#L73) pallet.
-Here it is necessary to check that 1) the relay slot of the parablock being built is greater than or equal to the relay slot of the latest included block; 2) the velocity condition, which limits how many parablocks can be produced per relay block to prevent a collator from racing ahead, is not violated; and 3) the parablock timestamp is not too far in the future.
-The second point is whether the Current Slot only ever increases in the [Aura pallet](https://github.com/paritytech/polkadot-sdk/blob/8730f3c2fa1d36161fccdc6a318e175eda459d0f/substrate/frame/aura/src/lib.rs#L128C6-L128C19).
+The first is *on_state_proof* in the ConsensusHook of the [Aura-Extension](https://github.com/paritytech/polkadot-sdk/blob/8730f3c2fa1d36161fccdc6a318e175eda459d0f/cumulus/pallets/aura-ext/src/consensus_hook.rs#L73) pallet.
+Here it is necessary to check that 1) the relay slot of the parablock being built is greater than or equal to the relay slot of the latest included block; 2) the velocity condition is not violated; and 3) the parablock timestamp is not too far in the future.
+The velocity condition limits how many parablocks can be produced per relay block, which prevents a collator from racing ahead.

+The second is the [Aura pallet](https://github.com/paritytech/polkadot-sdk/blob/8730f3c2fa1d36161fccdc6a318e175eda459d0f/substrate/frame/aura/src/lib.rs#L128C6-L128C19), where the Current Slot must only ever increase.
 This check is crucial because collators should not be able to rewind the slot counter to reclaim authorship rights.

 Before moving forward, let’s consider a concrete attack.
 Here, three collators (A, B, and C) have been assigned to consecutive slots.
 For A and C to censor B, the attack would unfold as follows: if A produces a block, feeds it to the backers, and selectively withholds it from B, then C can build its own block directly on top of A’s, skipping B’s slot, and get it included before B manages to fetch A's block by recovering the data from the availability layer.
 If B never receives A’s block in time, B’s slot is skipped and its honest block never lands.